Skip to content

 - No regression data exists (new test case)

-- The catalog hash differs from the stored one
+- The current catalog hash differs from the one recorded in the manifest

 Parameters